LAS VEGAS (AP)First baseman Anthony Rizzo became a free agent again when he declined his $16 million option with the New York Yankees for 2023.

 San Diego declined a $20 million option on 31-year-old outfielder and first baseman Wil Myers, who gets a $1 million buyout that completes an $83 million, six-year contract.
 He hit .261 with seven homers and 41 RBIs.

 Colorado turned down an $8 million team option on reliever Scott Oberg, who has not pitched since 2019 due to blood clots in his arms.
 Oberg completed a $13 million, three-year contract.

-Left-hander Andrew Chafin turned down $6.5 million option with Detroit, making his deal worth $6.5 million for one season.
+Left-hander Andrew Chafin turned down a $6.5 million option with Detroit, making his deal worth $6.5 million for one season.
 He went 2-3 with a 2.83 ERA in 64 relief appearances.

-NL champion Philadelphia declined a $17 million option on second baseman Jean Segura, who gets a $1 million buyout that finishes a $70 million five-year deal.
+NL champion Philadelphia declined a $17 million option on second baseman Jean Segura, who gets a $1 million buyout that finishes a $70 million, five-year deal.
 Phillies right-hander Zach Eflin turned down a $15 million mutual option for a $150,000 buyout, completing a $5.7 million, one-year contract.

 Minnesota declined options on right-handers Chris Archer ($10 million) and Dylan Bundy ($11 million) and first baseman Miguel Sano ($14 million) in favor of buyouts of $750,000 for Archer, $1 million for Bundy and $2.75 million for Sano, who finished a $30 million, three-year contract.

 Infielder Josh Harrison’s $5,625,000 option was declined by the Chicago White Sox in favor of a $1.5 million buyout.